Soil Health Technician

 • Conduct on-farm training sessions and workshops for producers and community members.

-• Assist in organizing and facilitating peer-to-peer learning exchanges and field days for each group of participants so that all are trained at HIP with trial before starting their own.
+• Assist in leading peer-to-peer learning exchanges and field days for each group of participants so that all are trained at HIP with trial before starting their own.

 Qualifications: